-3. Other Information
+4. Other Information

-3.1.
-Overview of the Related Party Transaction Review Committee (RPTRC)
+4.1.
+Overview of the Related Party Transaction Review Committee ("RPTRC")

 Name Position Director Position

 Kuvera De Zoysa Chairman Independent Non-Executive

 Director

 Ranil Pathirana Committee Member Non Independent Non-Executive

 Director

-Mangala Boyagoda Committee Member Independent Non-Executive Director
+Mangala Boyagoda Committee Member Independent Non-Executive

+Director

-The Kandy Hotels Company (1938) PLC is a related party of the Company and therefore the transaction as described above amounts to a non-recurrent related party transaction under Rule 9.1.1. of the Listing Rules of the CSE.
+Ceylon Hotels Corporation PLC, Ceylon Hotels Investment (Pvt) Ltd. and Ceylon Hotel Holdings (Private) Limited are related parties of the Company.
+The transactions with said related parties as described above exceed 1/3 of the total assets of the Company and therefore amounts to a non-recurrent related party transaction under Rule 9.1.1. of the Listing Rules of the CSE.

-The Related Party Transactions Review Committee has reviewed the transaction and was of the view that the said transaction is on normal commercial terms and is not prejudicial to the interests of the Company and its minority shareholders, as detailed further in the market announcement made by the Company on 23rd January 2023.
+The Related Party Transactions Review Committee of the Company has reviewed the transactions and was of the view that the said transactions were on normal commercial terms and were not prejudicial to the interests of the Company and its minority shareholders, as detailed further in the market announcement made by the Company on 20th January 2023.

-The Related Party Transactions Review Committee has noted the independent valuation exercise carried out by BDO Consulting (Pvt) Ltd. and is satisfied with the overall process carried out in relation to the pricing analysis for the share swap/private placement.
+The Related Party Transactions Review Committee has noted the independent valuation exercise carried out by BDO Consulting (Pvt) Ltd., and is satisfied with the overall process carried out in relation to the pricing analysis for the share swap/private placement.

-3.2.
-Regulatory and Shareholder Approvals
+4.2.
+Shareholder Approval